ohliumliu/MusicList/ResideMenu/Notes.md

     Choose git as the version control tool (Setting -> Version Control -> Change the setting in table)

 * Remote side: Set up github account in Android Studio (Setting -> Version Control -> GitHub)
-* Commit directory or file: right click -> Git -> Commit
+* Commit directory or file: right click -> Git -> Commit.
+This is a local commit.
+* Push commit to GitHub.
+VCS -> Git -> Push